Bekkelien/tinytorrent/README.md

 - [ ] tracker_udp -> Need cleaning up, testing and error handling
 - [ ] Handle TCP connection timeout make a generic function for connections? to avoud TimeoutError: timed out and other socket errors
 - [ ] Verify bitfield message length and compute/log pieces of tracker n
+- [ ] import socket instead of from socket import socket
 #### Needs to be implemented
 - [ ] Create a logo for tinytorrent
 - [ ] Create unique peer_id at start up of program